nop77svk/ora-lob-unload/README.md

 ### _Example_: Exporting PLSQL sources from the current schema

-Save [the export query](https://github.com/nop77svk/ora-lob-unload/blob/main/examples/current%20schema%20PLSQL%20export%20via%20BLOBs.sql) into a file (e.g., `schema_plsql_export.sql`) on your local drive and run the LOB unloader as
+Save [the export query](https://github.com/nop77svk/ora-lob-unload/blob/main/examples/current%20schema%20PLSQL%20export.sql) into a file (e.g., `schema_plsql_export.sql`) on your local drive and run the LOB unloader as

 ```
 dotnet ora_lob_unload.dll -u myuser/mypassword@mydatabase -q -i schema_plsql_export.sql -o ./myuser_schema_export
 ```

-Principle is the same as for the prior example.
+Principle is the same as for the previous example.

 ## Technical issues